This is Halloween: TRIdigital Style

 Ah, who doesn’t love a good Nightmare Before Christmas reference?!

 If you’re thinking, “Uh, what?”
 I highly recommend that when you get home you plop yourself down on the couch, fire up Netflix, and put that baby on.
 It’s a fantastic piece of cinema that’s relevant during the holiday season and arguably the entire year.
 It’s just that damn good.

 ANYWAYS.
 Back to the subject of this blog post: a behind-the-scenes look at how our creative marketing company pulled off a frighteningly fantastic Halloween celebration.

-When the clock struck noon, everyone in the studio gathered round to decide who had the best costume and give a little friendly side-eye to the few goobers who chose not to dress up.
+When the clock struck noon, everyone in the studio gathered around to decide who had the best costume and give a little friendly side-eye to the few goobers who chose not to dress up.
 I mean really, boo on them.
 Pun-intended.

 A variety of pop culture was represented:

-MY personal favorite was Sharknado.
-Marvin, one of our developers, dressed in a shark onesie and then wrapped himself in a blanket with paper sharks safety-pinned all over it.
+My personal favorite was Sharknado.
+Marvin, one of our developers, dressed in a shark onesie and then wrapped himself in a blanket with paper sharks safety pinned all over it.
 I mean, come on.
 Anyone who can confidently wear a onesie out in public, no matter the occasion, is a winner in my book.

 Unfortunately for Marvin and I, he didn’t win anything (except for my eternal adoration).
 But, those who did show up in costume, did a great job at putting together their look.

 Third place (by just a smidge) was awarded to our Chief Operations Officer, Jasmine, and one of our Creative Directors, Adrian, who happen to be married.
 The two came as Mr. Rogers (Adrian) and his closet (Jas).
 Yep, you read that right.
 Jas dressed up as a closet.
 If that’s not dedication to following a theme, I don’t know what the heck is.